Program overview

 The Master of Education program at Lakehead University is structured to provide a comprehensive and flexible learning experience.
 Key features of the program include:

-- Program Length: Students can complete the program in a minimum of two years for full-time students and up to four years for part-time students.
+- Program Length: The program can be completed in a minimum of two years for full-time students and up to four years for part-time students.

-- Flexible Learning: Courses are available both on-campus and online, accommodating various schedules.
+- Courses are available both on-campus and online, providing flexibility in learning.

-Students can pursue their studies either full-time or part-time, allowing for a balance between academic commitments and professional responsibilities.
-The program is designed to be responsive to the needs of education professionals, ensuring that it remains relevant and impactful.
+This program is designed to be responsive to the needs of education professionals, ensuring that it remains relevant and impactful in the ever-evolving landscape of education.

 Featured Experiences